qianglise/py2025/content/parallel-computing.rst

 .. note::

-   the ``concurrent.futures.ProcessPoolExecutor`` is actually a wrapper for ``multiprocessing.Pool`` to unify the threading and process interfaces.
+   ``concurrent.futures.ProcessPoolExecutor`` is actually a wrapper for ``multiprocessing.Pool`` to unify the threading and process interfaces.